-The Livestock Information Programme (LIP) is a partnership between government and industry to design and implement a digital traceability system in England for cattle, sheep, pigs, goats and deer.
+The Livestock Information Transformation Programme (formerly the Livestock Information Programme) is a partnership between government and industry to design and implement a multispecies, digital traceability system in England, initially for sheep, cattle, pigs, goats and deer.

-- Quicker, more convenient and practical ways to record livestock moves, births and deaths
+- Deliver quicker, more convenient ways to record livestock moves, births and deaths

-- Will enable quick and effective reactions from government and industry to eradicate exotic disease outbreaks, and speed up control of chronic endemic diseases
+- Enable faster and more targeted responses from government and industry to tackle exotic disease outbreaks, and speed up control of endemic diseases of concern to industry

-- Will enable the development of innovative solutions for trade, productivity, and animal health and welfare
+- Working with industry to enable the development of innovative solutions for trade, productivity, and animal health and welfare

 - Ensure a competitive advantage for international trade development

 AHDB is involved in LITP as part of the Traceability Design User Group (TDUG) to ensure industry’s current and future needs are factored into how the system is being designed.
 AHDB is concentrated on the wider benefits to industry that the system can unlock by providing access to traceability data, e.g. supporting international trade, controlling the spread of disease, underpinning the reputation of our livestock sectors, accelerating genetic improvement – issues aligned with the priorities identified by levy payers in our Shape the Future industry consultation.

 During 2022, LIS replaced Animal Reporting and Movement Service (ARAMS - the previous traceability system for sheep, goats and deer) and launched the new Livestock Unique Identification Service (LUIS) system for use by approved tag manufacturers and suppliers when ordering tag numbers for farmers.

 - implement a new mechanism for data exchange between other devolved nations (each of which has or is developing their own traceability service)